Argent77/A7-GolemConstruction/README.md

 - There is a 33% chance for a stone golem if one or more stone golems survive.
 - There is a 33% chance for a clay golem if the clay golem survives.
 - There is a 15% chance for an iron golem if the iron golem survives.

+#### 2.6.
+Make golems vulnerable to specific spell effects (all supported games)
+This component modifies a number of spells so that they can affect specific golem types in a different and sometimes unexpected way.
+Some spells may cause special harmful effects while others improve or even change the nature of golems.
+You can find out more in "golem_information.txt".

+#### 2.7.
+Reduce weapon immunities for constructed golems (for BG:SoD, BG2:EE and EET)
+A great number of enemies have trouble hitting golems because of their high weapon enchantment immunities, even in later parts of the game.
+This component nerfs the power of constructed golems by reducing their innate weapon enchantment immunities to increase the chance that enemies can actually harm them.
+Weapon immunities will be reduced by one level on average, sometimes even more.
+For example, golems with immunity to enchanted weapons +2 or less will become immune to enchantments of +1 or less.
+Golems with immunity to non-enchanted weapons will lose weapon immunity altogether.

 ## Copyright Notice